 So, you’re a consultant...now what?

-If you’re like me, you took the leap without much thought to actually running a business (if you did, awesome you’re my spirit animal) and were more concerned about getting clients and starting to work.
+If you’re like me, you took the leap without much thought to actually running a business and were more concerned about getting clients and starting to work.
+If you did have a plan, you’re my spirit animal .
 After years of trial and error, I have developed some key actions to consider before (or during) you flip the sign to “open.”

 This piece is still my nemesis.
 I have always been organized but running the “behind the scenes” of a business is another beast altogether.
 Take the time to set up proper processes such as bookkeeping, contract development, invoice scheduling and project management structure.
 You can do all of these yourself but having proper documents in place before you need to invoice your first client will make your life so much easier.
 Blocking time in your calendar each week for business development, invoicing and admin tasks is an easy way to ensure they don’t get missed.

 There are many contract templates on the internet, just Google to find what works best for your industry.
 Having your final contract reviewed by a lawyer is also good practice but not a necessity.

 A simple bookkeeping software such as Freshbooks or Quickbooks can make invoicing and tracking expenses quick and easy.
 And you don’t need to be a numbers whiz at all, just load everything into the program and it takes care of everything.